Lambaa94/Good-README-Generator/GENERATED.md

 ## Usage

-For usage please refer to the main repo's Readme file.
+The usage would go here.

 ## Credits

-Instruction by Dave Leonhardt and Vincent Gubitosi

 ## License

-This repo is under the GPL 3.0 License
+This repo is under the BSD 3 License

 ## Contributing

-commit early and commit often!
+The user needs to commit early and often!

 ## Tests